aleph2c/miros/doc/i_mongol_example.rst

 .. note::

   To see how the HorseArcher and OtherHorseArcher object’s relate to each other in the object inheritance hierarchy I have included the generalization arrows.
   The HorseArcher is a generalization of the Factory (allows callbacks), which is a generalization of the ActiveObject (which provides threads) which is a generalization of the HsmWithQueues.
 The OtherHorseArcher class only derives itself from the HsmWithQueues class because it doesn’t need callbacks or a thread; the horse archer will provide the thread of operation for each object tracking other horse archer’s within him (remember that we are using the orthogonal component state chart pattern).
-Callbacks are not required because we are using the flat method of writing HSMs for the empathy state machine.
+Callbacks are not used for the empathy part of the design because we are using the flat method of writing HSMs for the empathy state machine.

 To add this outer state to our previous design, we would create two battle callbacks, a battle state, adjust the nesting and how the 'others' items are